Battle of Cologne (1945): Battle

 During the night of 3 March, Allied aircraft dropped propaganda leaflets over the city, telling its citizens to disobey the directives of the Nazi leadership, asking the inhabitants not to evacuate the city since they had nothing to fear from the advancing troops.
 The Allied columns approached Cologne from three directions, the 3rd Armored Division striking from the northwest, 104th Infantry Division coming from the west and 9th Armored Division clearing sections south of the city in conjunction with the 9th Infantry Division.
 On 5 March, the 3rd Armored Division launched a final advance on Cologne.
 On 6 March the American columns moved out of their positions toward the heart of the city.

 Near the city centre there was an engagement with a German Panther tank; this skirmish was captured on film by US cameramen from the 165th Photo Signal Company.
 The German Panther was lying in ambush near the train station; two advancing Sherman tanks were slowed down by a pile of rubble.
 The Shermans got stuck in a narrow street, which made them an easy target for the German tank.
 Two of the Panther's 75mm shells hit the turret of the leading Sherman, a third shell hit the tracks of the second Sherman tank behind it.
-A nearby Pershing tank was sent to take out the Panther.
+A nearby Pershing tank, informally known as Eagle 7, was sent to take out the Panther.
 The two tanks were in each other's sights, but the German tank commander believed it to be a German tank and told his gunner to hold fire, as he had never seen a Pershing.
 Finally the Panther tank was taken out by the advancing Pershing.

 As the Americans moved towards the Rhine, the Wehrmacht (Panzer-Brigade 106th Feldherrnhalle) demolished the Hohenzollern Bridge, the last link between the east and west of the city.
 Although the Allies had failed to capture a bridge over the Rhine near Cologne, further south the 9th Armored Division of the U.S. First Army had advanced unexpectedly quickly towards the Rhine.
-They were very surprised to see that the Ludendorff bridge, one of the last bridges across the Rhine, was still standing, they captured and defended this crucial asset during the Battle of Remagen.
-By 7 March all of Cologne west of the Rhine was captured by the Allies, the boroughs on the right bank remained under German control until mid-April 1945.
+They were very surprised to see that the Ludendorff bridge, one of the last bridges across the Rhine, was still standing, and they captured and defended this crucial asset during the Battle of Remagen.
+By 7 March, all of Cologne west of the Rhine was captured by the Allies, the boroughs on the right bank remained under German control until mid-April 1945.